wehlutyk/thesis/content/1-2-introduction-evolution.md

 The recipe for Mornay sauce could be stable through time because of constraints on the way it is taught, and the physical possibilities to realise the mixture of ingredients.
 To take yet another example, the practice of smoking can be seen as a range of public representations with two attractors: either not smoking at all, or developing an addiction and behavioural habits for smoking around 25 cigarettes a day [@claidiere_role_2007].
-Note that distribution of representations in a community depends not only on attractors, but on where new representations come from and where they disappear.
+Note that the distribution of representations in a community depends not only on attractors, but also on where new representations come from and where they disappear.
 In the case of smoking, one can imagine a constant flow of people starting to smoke about 10 cigarettes a day, and gradually being attracted to 0 or 25 a day, such that the steady-state distribution of smoking behaviours is rather flat from 0 to 25 cigarettes a day [@claidiere_role_2007].
 Cultural attractors are one of the core concepts of CAT, as they provide intelligibility for the evolution of culture and for the reciprocal influence of psychology, culture, and environment.
 As such, a central goal in the CAT research stream has been to identify existing attractors, and explain their emergence based on the interaction of psychological and ecological factors.